elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} My law is to run from a chain with no broken link, as far as the confluence of fire that detonates me, where my own alloyed gift distills and ignites me.
+- {:.pr.i} My law is to run from the unbroken chain, as far as the confluence of fire that detonates me, where my own alloyed gift distills and ignites me.

 - {:.sp} The Chorus.

-- The moon wanes funereal; the king hides.
+- The moon wanes funereal.
+The king hides.

 - {:.sp} Toussaint.

-- {:.pr.i} I don't want to be the grain of perfume where the innumerable sacrifices of unarmed roses become celebrated and succint.
+- {:.pr.i} I don't want to be the grain of perfume where the innumerable sacrifices of unarmed roses is distilled and celebrated.

 - {:.sp} The Man Reciter.